honzikv/use-of-snn/README.md

 # Use of Spiking Neural Networks
-A repository for my bachelor thesis 'Use of Spiking Neural Networks'.
+A repository for my thesis 'Use of Spiking Neural Networks'.
 This repository contains several experiments with spiking networks on various datasets.

 **Experiments:**